Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments

-We now apply this reasoning to our numerical experiment.
+We now apply this reasoning to the outcome statistics induced by our dynamical construction.
 In our model the spin outcomes are inferred from the signs of the particle coordinates (see Sec.~\ref{spinmesurment}).
 We therefore define the binary observables

 where $\alpha$ and $\beta$ denote the rotation angles induced by the coils.

 The Bell variable is then

 and its average